Swimming with a humpback whale and her baby in Bora Bora was the highlight of possibly the best day of my life. Well, so far.

 “Go!
 Go!
 Leave your husband!
 Leave your wife!
 Get in the water!
-Go!”
+Go!”–Christoph

 I jumped into the water immediately and started swimming toward the whale.

 I’m normally more considerate than this but I left Mimi behind to hang out with the Italian couple.
-I was so far beyond excited, I lost all focus on anything but that whale.
+I was so far beyond excited, that I lost all focus on anything but that whale.
 When we were told we were going to see a whale, I thought he meant from the boat.
-When he started to shout instructions to get into the water so that we could swim with the whale, I didn’t hesitate.
+So, when he started to shout for us to get into the water to swim with the whale, I didn’t hesitate.

-When the whale came into view, I got really excited.
-I swam as close as a dared, having been warned to keep a respectful distance.
+The whale came into view and I got excited.
+I swam as close as I dared, having been warned to keep a respectful distance.